 We continue to make investments in modern instrumentation pertaining to analysis and characterisation of raw materials and finished products, enabling innovation of unique solutions for consumers and development of cutting-edge technologies.
-In true recognition of the innovative work in our Research & Technology Centre, the National Research Development Corporation, Government of India, New Delhi has bestowed the prestigious National Innovation Award 2019 for the patented technology titled 'Hydroxy functional acrylic co-polymer from derivatised castor oil for coating applications' for designing highperformance sustainable coatings.
+In true recognition of the innovative work in our Research & Technology Centre, the National Research Development Corporation, Government of India, New Delhi has bestowed the prestigious National Innovation Award 2019 for the patented technology titled 'Hydroxy functional acrylic co-polymer from derivatised castor oil for coating applications' for designing high-performance sustainable coatings.

 Asian Paints has always been at the forefront when it comes to providing learning and development opportunities for its employees.
 At the Research & Technology Centre, a dedicated training academy has been established by the name 'Sikshalaya' with a focus on upgrading the technical skills of employees and expanding the in-house expertise to many more individuals.
 This year, a new state-of-the-art infrastructure has been created that provides the latest learning technology tools and aims to enhance participants' learning experience.
-This year, the academy has hosted 13 workshops in different areas of patents filed for the year along with a total of 12 publications from the Company's researchers have featured in national/international journals of repute science and technology for employees to upgrade their Apcolite Spray Paint is a glossy enamel paint offered in an technical skills.
-Three of these workshops were specifically aerosol spray pack for the first time by Asian Paints.
-The designed and delivered for Asian Paints by renowned product offers high gloss, excellent adhesion and durability. academic experts from India and abroad.
-The workshops The unique fragrance of this product helps in masking hosted by Sikshalaya were of 1-3 days' duration and covered the strong solvent odour, which is typically present in this diverse technical domains such as interfacial science, latest category of products.
-Aerosols are portable and handy, and trends and technologies in coatings, formulation science offer an affordable option for anybody to undertake spray and data analytics. application whenever and wherever required, be it fresh painting, touch-up or artistic applications.
+This year, the academy has hosted 13 workshops in different areas of patents filed for the year along with a total of 12 publications from the Company's researchers have featured in national/international journals of repute science and technology for employees to upgrade their technical skills.
+Three of these workshops were specifically designed and delivered for Asian Paints by renowned academic experts from India and abroad.
+The workshops hosted by Sikshalaya were of 1-3 days' duration and covered diverse technical domains such as interfacial science, latest trends and technologies in coatings, formulation science and data analytics.

-A state-of-the-art Waterproofing, Hygiene & Application Experiential Zone has been set up at the Research & Tractor Sparc economy emulsion provides value for money, Technology facility in Navi Mumbai.
-The experiential zone especially when compared to distemper along with a has different interactive displays of various waterproofing smooth finish on walls.
-Ace Sparc is a water- and acrylicsystem solutions as well as adhesive products range based exterior emulsion, which is designed for moderately offered by the Company and also exhibits miniature humid climatic conditions.
-Ace Sparc's weather guard models of laboratory test equipment available at the properties resist chalking, cracking and weathering as Research & Technology facility.
-A section for mechanised compared to cement paints. tools highlights our emphasis on offering faster and The Company forayed into the admixture category for smoother finishes to customers.
-This zone is created cement concrete with the launch of its innovative product and dedicated especially to the architects, applicators, line.
-Asian Paints MaximoPlast PX range of admixtures are waterproofing contractors and engineers to give them a compliant to BIS IS 9103 and ASTM C 494 standards and guided walkthrough of the products and solutions offered also differentiate themselves from market offering with by Asian Paints.
-Moreover, the testing equipment displays respect to reduction in drying shrinkage cracks and water help them understand and appreciate the rigorous testing permeability in concrete, thereby enhancing the durability regime followed by Asian Paints while developing products of the building structure. and solutions.
+A state-of-the-art Waterproofing, Hygiene & Application Experiential Zone has been set up at the Research & Technology facility in Navi Mumbai.
+The experiential zone has different interactive displays of various waterproofing system solutions as well as adhesive products range offered by the Company and also exhibits miniature models of laboratory test equipment available at the Research & Technology facility.
+A section for mechanised tools highlights our emphasis on offering faster and smoother finishes to customers.
+This zone is created and dedicated especially to the architects, applicators, waterproofing contractors and engineers to give them a guided walkthrough of the products and solutions offered by Asian Paints.
+Moreover, the testing equipment displays help them understand and appreciate the rigorous testing regime followed by Asian Paints while developing products and solutions.